 Other use cases for encrypted information sharing include:

-Password managers with one-to-one encrypted sharing capabilities create a link to an encrypted file that is stored for a limited time.
+Password managers with one-to-one encrypted sharing capabilities create a link to an encrypted file that is stored for a limited time, providing the best way to send documents securely.
 You simply upload the file or add your text (if text-based only), copy the link to the encrypted file, share the link to the recipient, and they click on the link to access the file.
 The process is quick and easy and becomes second nature after a few uses.

 To further secure work documents, login credentials, and other sensitive data, you can specify a lifespan or a maximum number of times the message can be accessed and activate a toggle visibility safeguard.
 Thus, the message remains invisible to unintended onlookers.
 You can also password protect the transmission of the encrypted file and share the password to the recipient securely via the password manager.